dongood/dongood.github.io/games/card/shanghai.md

 **Examples**
 Meld: 1 set consisting of 9, Joker, 9
 Player has two nines in their hand.
-On their turn they can take the joker from the meld by replacing it with the two nines from their hand.
+On their turn they can take the Joker from the meld by replacing it with the two nines from their hand.
+The first 9 (any suit) replaces the Joker and the second 9 (any suit) extends the meld.

-Meld: 8♢, 9♢, Joker, Jack♢, Queen♢ (🃈, 🃉, 🃏, 🃋, 🃍)
+Meld: 8♢, 9♢, Joker, Jack♢ (🃈, 🃉, 🃏, 🃋)
 Player has a 10 and King of diamonds in their hand.
-On their turn they can take the joker from the meld by replacing it with the 10 and King of diamonds from their hand.
+On their turn they can take the joker from the meld by replacing it with the 10 and Queen of diamonds from their hand.
+The 10♢ replaces the Joker and the Queen♢ extends the meld.
+Note that a 7♢ could also be used instead of the Queen to extend the meld.

+Meld: Joker, 9♢, 10♢, Jack♢ (🃏, 🃉, 🃊, 🃋)
+Player has the 8 and 9 of diamonds in their hand.
+On their turn they can take the Joker from the meld by replacing it with the 8 and 9 of diamonds from their hand.
+The 9♢ replaces the Joker, and the 8♢ extends the meld by surrounding where the Joker was originally in the meld.

+Meld: 9♢, 10♢, Jack♢, Joker (🃉, 🃊, 🃋, 🃏)
+Player has the Queen and King of diamonds in their hand.
+On their turn they can take the Joker from the meld by replacing it with the Queen and King of diamonds from their hand.
+The Queen♢ replaces the Joker, and the King♢ extends the meld by surrounding where the Joker was originally in the meld.

 ### Ending a Round